HukumaBob/infra_sprint1/README.md

-# Kittygram - social network for sharing cat photos.
-Yandex.Practicum educational project.
+# Kittygram is a social network for sharing photos of beloved pets.
+It is a fully functional project consisting of a Django backend application and a React frontend application.

 ## Project Description
 Users can register, upload photos of their cats with a brief description, and view photos of other users' cats.
 The main goal is to learn how to deploy the project to a server.